Alonso-del-Arte/chess/doc/Terminology.md

 opportunities present themselves, the player is generally free to choose any of the opportunities, while a program might be programmed to choose the piece of highest centipawn value (e.g., capture a queen rather than a bishop).
+* **Countergambit** &mdash; When a player declines a gambit by instead offering one of their own pawns for sacrifice.
 * **Crazyhouse** &mdash; A chess variant in which captures grant the capturing side the ability to place a piece of the same kind on an empty square as a move later on.
 For example, if White captures a Black knight, White can later place a